 I have a whole section of The Herbeevore dedicated to Easy Weeknight Meals, that are great for the whole family.
 From soups and stews, to pastas and proteins – a healthy meal can be on your table in no time.
 Even faster than ordering from a bakery!

 How Do I Make Oat Milk Rice Pudding in the Instant Pot?

-Get the Same Ingredients I Use For My Gluten Free and Vegan Rice Pudding Recipe:
+Get the Same Ingredients I Use For My Dairy Free and Vegan Rice Pudding Recipe:

 - 1 cup arborio rice